zaytiri/program-scheduler/README.md

 progscheduler -del ThisNAmeRefersToCurrentProgramToSchedule
 ```

-When all desired files are scheduled in the configurations, the following command is valid and will expect to run the scheduler considering every configuration made:
+When all desired files are scheduled in the configurations, the following command will run the scheduler considering every configuration made:
 ```
-progscheduler
+progscheduler --run
 ```

 Once the progscheduler starts running it will not stop alone, to cancel just run CTRL + C or close the terminal window.
+The exception to this is if the 'exit-when-done' is enabled.

 <a name="support"></a>